-The following parameters can be meaning.
 Menu item Description MOW Number of the voltage levels (1 to 6) that the test voltage runs through in the course of a step test.
 The first voltage level is 0.5Uo.
 The voltage is increased by 0.5Uo with every additional voltage level.
 The sixth voltage level would accordingly be 3Uo.
 A requirement for the automatic evaluation of the test results is that the measurements were taken in respect of at least 3 voltage levels.
 Once the value is confirmed, a calculation of the respective voltage values of the individual steps is carried out while taking the nominal voltage into account and displayed on the screen.
 In practice, 4 levels with voltages of 0.5Uo, 1Uo, 1.5Uo and 2Uo have proven useful.
-To avoid possible breakdowns, it is recommended that already heavily aged cables not be measured at voltage levels greater than 2Uo (≤1.5Uo is even safer).
-Number of tanδ measured values (5 to 20) per voltage level.
-At least 8 measured values per voltage level should be recorded in or to obtain a calculated tan δ mean value that is statistically meaningful more measured values that are utilised, the more reliable the calculat mean.
+To avoid possible breakdowns, it is recommended that already heavily aged cables not be measured at voltage levels greater than 2Uo (≤1.5Uo is even safer). [n] Number of $\tan\delta$ measured values (5 to 20) per voltage level.
+At least 8 measured values per voltage level should be recorded in order to obtain a calculated $\tan\delta$ mean value that is statistically meaningful.
+The more measured values that are utilised, the more reliable the calculated mean.
 However, the stress placed on the test object also increases accordingly.
-As the goal is a non-destructive diagnosis, the number o measured values, especially in the case of high test voltages, should kept to as small a number as possible (recommended: 8 to 10 values
+As the goal is a non-destructive diagnosis, the number of measured values, especially in the case of high test voltages, should be kept to as small a number as possible (recommended: 8 to 10 values).

-Menu item Description f~ Frequency of the VLF test voltage (0.01 Hz to 0.1 Hz).
-A setting of $\underline{\textbf{0.1 Hz}}$ is definitely recommended, since all the experience documented in the relevant technical literature or in the corresponding standards refer to this frequency as the diagnostic frequency.
+Manu itam Description Menu item ' f ∼ Frequency of the VLF test voltage (0.01 Hz to 0.1 Hz).
+A setting of 0.1 Hz is definitely recommended, since all the experience documented in the relevant technical literature or in the corresponding standards refer to this frequency as the diagnostic frequency.
 By measuring at different frequencies, a tan δ spectrum can furthermore be shown for the test object.
-This spectrum can provide further information the condition of the test object.
+This spectrum can provide further informatic on the condition of the test object.
 If the capacitance of the connected test object does not permit a measurement using 0.1 Hz and an automatic frequency adjustment is performed, the evaluation criteria that are independent of frequency should be looked more closely.
-These include, amongst others, the deviation of the absolute tan δ values between the phases of a cable system and the change of the tan δ with increasing voltage (Δ tan δ). Ш Only visible after obtaining administration rights (see page 63) You can use this menu item to activate or disable averaging for smoothing the measurement curve.
-Doing so will result in the display of the averaged value of the last 3 values measured in the diagram rather than the tanδ value actually measured.
+These include, amongst others, the deviation of the absolute tan $\delta$ values between the phases of a cable system and the change of the tan $\delta$ with increasing voltage ( $\Delta$ tan $\delta$ ). ш М Only visible after obtaining administration rights (see page 67) You can use this menu item to activate or disable averaging for smoothing the measurement curve.
+Doing so will result in the display of the average value of the last 3 values measured in the diagram rather than the tanδ value actually measured.
 Averaging does not take place beyond two voltage levels.
 Accordingly the first two measured values of each voltage level are not shown when averaging is activated.
 If averaging is activated then automatic analysis of the measurement results is not possible.
-Furthermore, the duratio of the voltage strain is increased.
-As such it is generally recommended that you only activate this function in the event a significant fluctuation in measurement values. ۍ.
-Only visible after obtaining administration rights (see page 63) This menu item can be used to adapt the voltage levels (as multiples of Uo) for the individual voltage stages to your individual needs.
+Furthermore, the duration of the voltage strain is increased.
+As such it is generally recommended that you only activate this function in the event of a significant fluctuation in measurement values. ٠,٠ Only visible after obtaining administration rights (see page 67) - This menu item can be used to adapt the voltage levels (as multiples of Uo) for the individual voltage stages to your individual needs.
 In practice, a voltage increase of 0.5Uo between two stages as proven itself useful.
-In addition, the two voltage stages, from which the Δt an δ (see page 121) is calculated, can be modified.
+In addition, the two voltage stages, from which the $\Delta tan\delta$ (see page 144) is calculated, can be modified.